CS-Social-Good-CalPoly/Vera/README.md

        ```
        git push origin your-branch-name
        ```
+       One neat shortcut you can instead do is simply enter `git push`.
+You will likely be met with a message to set up an upstream that looks something like this: `git push --set-upstream origin NewBranchName`.
+Just copy and paste what it tells you and then do `git push` right after.
+That way, any time you need to commit and push code on your new branch, you just need to do `git push` instead of `git push origin NewBranchName`.
    - Make sure to replace "Your commit message" with a meaningful description of your changes, and "your-branch-name" with the actual name of your branch.

 6. **Make a Pull Request:**